-When I get lists of projects on mv desk and I look at the estimated costs. tendency always is to add 30 or 40 or 50 percent.
-I don't quite add as much of a fudge factor as I do when I get estimates of what it will cost to convert computing systems, although I simply multiply by If I like the cost benefit ratio after I have engaged in the multiplication.
+When I get lists of projects on mv desk and I look at the estimated costs. mv tendency always is to add 30 or 40 or 50 percent.
+I don't quite add as much of a fudge factor as I do when I get estimates of what it will cost to convert computing systems, although I simply multiply by If I like the cost three. benefit ratio after I have engaged in the multiplication.
 I go ahead with that project.

-But that is an extremely annoying factor.
+But that is an extremely annoying fac-

+tor.
 I appreciate some of the problems you have when you are sitting out there with a lot of discussion and forty or fifty items up for possible consideration on the plant, and the boss wants to know what's it going to cost to do the project.
 There are lots of projects that someone might be interested in at \$25,000 or \$50,000 that you're not interested in as a priority if it's a \$250,000 job.

 From the perspective of the president in terms of making a judgment on how to allocate resources and what the relationship is between a particular proposal and where it fits in the priority, having some reasonable estimate of what it's really going to cost to do it is of vital importance.
 It's also of vital importance for the future credibility of the process.
 The first time it's 50 percent or 100 percent off, it's a getting-acquainted experience.
 The second time is a matter of serious concern.
 The third time there is a new director of physical plant.
 That's what happens in these processes.
 That kind of a dialogue, in terms of keeping those surprises to a minimum, is an important part of the relationship between you as physical plant administrator on campus and the president or governing boards who are going to have to make decisions.
 No one likes surprises, especially when there are serious fiscal consequences.
+Day-to-day, you have a difficult task of supervising the construction of new buildings. managing renovation or improvement activities. keeping the grounds maintained, and responding in some way to fifty or 100 or 200 work orders to replace a light bulb, change an outlet, fix the broken window, or move furniture from one place to another.
+What you do in that process of making the campus look good, that logistical system that gets pulled together in your office every day, is very, very important.
+Your ability to keep the place running, to be responsive, and to facilitate the work of others is vital to the well-being of your campus.
+How effectively and efficiently you can do those jobs is really an amazing thing from the perspective of a president.

 "You will continue to play a central role in higher education."
+17